In Software development

 2. Payment gateway integration – to facilitate secure online payments.

-3. Scalability – to allow the application to handle a growing number of users and data.
+3. Scalability – to enable the application to handle increasing users and data.

 4. Data security and privacy – to protect sensitive user data from unauthorized access.